Doquey/WebDev-utilities/StripePayment.md

 ```
 ## to get the API_KEY I can go to stripe and "criar conta", then "desenvolvedores" and api keys.(get the secret key)

+## to setup a testing enviroment for my project on stripe I can follow this here : https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local